Venting Online: A Guide to Letting It Out Without the Risk

 Frequently Asked Questions

 Yes, on the right platform.
 Focus on anonymous platforms with no accounts or tracking.
-Avoid social media tied to your identity—posts there can be screenshotted, shared, or traced back to you.
-Anonymous venting spaces that don't require sign-ups or collect personal information offer the safest way to express yourself online.
+Avoid social media tied to your identity.
+Posts there can be screenshotted, shared, or traced back to you.
+Anonymous venting spaces that don't require sign-ups or collect personal information are the most private way to vent online.